 Land Acknowledgement – Marywood Campus

-We, Dominican Sisters~Grand Rapids, acknowledge this Marywood Campus as gift of the Great Spirit’s creation and the ancestral home of the Odawa, Ojibwe (also known as Chippewa), and Bodewadmi tribal peoples* of the Three Fires Confederacy.
+The Dominican Sisters and Associates of Grand Rapids acknowledge Aquinas campus and our Marywood campus as gifts of the Great Spirit’s creation and the ancestral home of the Anishinaabe: the Odawa, Ojibwe, and Bodewadmi tribal peoples* of the Three Fires Confederacy.

-We strive to grow in awareness of our debt to native peoples.
+We strive to grow in awareness of our debt to native peoples past and present.

 * Names now in common usage are Ottawa, Ojibway and Potawatomi